 If the hard drive in your computer is typical, it makes a distinctive sound that you probably learned to recognize once you had used your computer for a day or two.

-The sound coming from your hard drive might be a quiet, smooth hum that you can barely hear or a slightly louder thrashing sound, but whatever sound it makes it should make consistently with little deviation.
+The sound coming from your hard drive might be a quiet, smooth hum that you can barely hear (if you can hear it at all) or a slightly louder sound, but whatever sound it makes it should make consistently with very little deviation.

-The easiest way to deal with a failing hard drive is to replace it while it’s still working.
-Simply buy a new hard drive, temporarily install it as a second drive, clone the old hard drive’s contents onto the new one, then remove the old drive and set the new drive as the primary boot drive in your PC’s BIOS settings.
-And I recommend that you do it quickly before the old drive dies on you at the worst possible time.
+2 – Clone the old hard drive’s contents onto the new one, then remove the old drive and set the new drive as the primary boot drive in your PC’s BIOS settings.

 I strongly recommend that you replace a failing drive before it completely dies on you because they have a habit of doing that at the worst possible time – and any time is a horrible time if you don’t have a recent backup on hand.